statelyai/xstate/docs/guides/transitions.md

 // => 'resolved'
 ```

-In the above example, when the machine is in the `pending` state and it receives a `RESOLVE` event, it will transition to the `resolved` state.
+In the above example, when the machine is in the `pending` state, and it receives a `RESOLVE` event, it will transition to the `resolved` state.

 A state transition can be defined as: